Initiatives to Create and Protect Healthy Watersheds

 Maintaining Healthy Watersheds in the Chesapeake Bay Watershed The 2014 Chesapeake Watershed Agreement contains a new Healthy Watersheds Goal: sustain state-identified healthy waters and watersheds recognized for their high quality and/or high ecological value with an outcome of 100 percent of state-identified currently healthy waters and watersheds remaining healthy.
 The Chesapeake Bay Program Maintain Healthy Watersheds Goal Implementation Team implements strategies to achieve this goal.
 The Team is developing methods to track watershed health and protection status.
 Tracking measures are reported on the Chesapeake Stat website.

-California Healthy Watersheds Partnership The Healthy Streams Partnership (HSP) is an interagency workgroup of the California Water Quality Monitoring Council.
-The mission of the HSP is to promote the protection of California’s healthy streams and the restoration of threatened and impaired streams by providing timely and accurate information directly useful for resource management decisions and actions.
-The HSP participated in the development of the EPA Healthy Watersheds Program funded the California Integrated Assessment of Watershed Health (PDF).
+California Healthy Watersheds Partnership The Healthy Watersheds Partnership (HWP) is an interagency workgroup of the California Water Quality Monitoring Council.
+The HWP is devoted to monitoring and assessing the conditions of California’s stream and river ecosystems and making that information available to the public, resource managers and decision makers.
+The Partnership supports the protection of California’s healthy rivers, streams and lakes and the restoration of threatened and impaired watersheds.
+The HWP participated in the development of the EPA Healthy Watersheds Program funded the California Integrated Assessment of Watershed Health (PDF).

 Minnesota Watershed Health Assessment Framework Minnesota’s Department of Natural Resources has embraced an integrated approach to watershed protection and restoration, recognizing that “the health of a watershed is enhanced when the five components - hydrology, connectivity, geomorphology, biology, and water quality - have a functional relationship within that ecosystem.
 Interactions occur at all scales of time and place, and the pieces come together into a synergistic whole.”
 Through the Watershed Health Assessment Framework, Minnesota has generated extensive information on the health of its watersheds and will perform periodic updates to track protection progress and emerging health trends.